Have you ever wondered why Google keeps pumping out algorithm updates?

 Indeed, anchor text plays a vital role in the Penguin update.
 This is why it’s important to build the right kinds of links, using relevant and generic words, in order to reduce the risk of a Google penalty.

-Other kinds of link and content manipulation targeted by the Penguin update can also get you penalized by Google:
+Other types of link and content manipulation targeted by the Penguin update can also get you penalized by Google:

 Google Hummingbird Changes